flpm/oak/output/lists/about_design.md

   - '9780062872968'
 subtitle: Books about design, including methods, approaches and techniques
 ---
-I have 37 books about Design in my bookshelf.
+I have 37 books about Design in my personal library.

 ### Titles:
 - (paper) [A Primer of Visual Literacy](/books/info/9780262540292) by Donis A Dondis